filrak/surveys/README.md

 # TO-DO

+- Make data collected by chat at the end and metrics specific to the survey, so the dashbaord is custom.

 - associate survey types with colors, add customization of the types
 - Finish landing
 - Create pricing plans in Stripe